D1M1TR10S/github-mcp-server/docs/host-remote-server.md

-# Building a Host App for the Remote GitHub MCP Server
+# Building a Host App for the GitHub Remote MCP Server

-This guide provides a comprehensive walkthrough for building host applications that connect to **remote** Model Context Protocol (MCP) servers.
-We will start with core concepts and then provide a practical, in-depth example of how to integrate with the official GitHub MCP server.
+This guide provides a high-level walkthrough for building host applications that connect to **remote** Model Context Protocol (MCP) servers.
+We will start with core concepts and then provide a practical, in-depth example of how to integrate with the official GitHub Remote MCP Server.

 The goal is to explain the architecture at a high-level, define key requirements, and provide actionable code examples to get you started, while pointing to official documentation for deeper implementation details.